Giovanni-Verza/Voronoi_postprocess/README.md

 The module `read_funcs` contains functions to read `VIDE` quantities and the Voronoi scheme from `ZOBOV`.

-The module `utilities` contains functions to convert from cartesian to spherical coordinates (both in R.A.-DEC or $\theta$-$\phi$) and to map redshift in comoving distances and vice versa.
+The module `utilities` contains functions to convert from cartesian to spherical coordinates (both in R.A.-DEC or $\theta$ $\phi$) and to map redshift in comoving distances and vice versa.

 ## WARNINGS